Ettore Comi is singled out by sources who consider him "an extremely well-prepared, responsive and pragmatic expert to work with".

 Ettore Comi is a senior economist with Quadrant Economics in Washington, DC.

-Mr Comi has 10 years of consulting experience assisting clients in the areas of valuation, contractual disputes, antitrust, and finance.
+Mr Comi has more than 10 years of consulting experience assisting clients in the areas of valuation, contractual disputes, antitrust, and finance.
 Mr Comi specialises in litigation matters, providing economic and financial expertise with a particular emphasis on valuation of businesses, economic damages, and economic issues related to liability.
 He has consulted on a variety of cases involving discounted cash flow (DCF) valuation models or requiring the analysis and management of large, complex transactional databases.

 Mr Comi has a master’s degree in economics from the State University of New York and a bachelor’s degree in business and economics from Carlo Cattaneo University in Italy.

 Before joining the field of economic consulting, Mr Comi structured financial products for institutional investors and provided market valuation of equity portfolios for the alternative investments industry in Switzerland.